CBICA/spare_score/.github/CONTRIBUTE/contribute.md

 * Last but not least, some documentation will be good for the users to learn how to use your code.
 You can add your documentation at the [docs](../../docs/) folder.

 ### **Good practices**
 * We have automated test cases that are located at the [tests](../../tests/) folder.
-The workflow will automatically run the test cases on your PR, but, before creating a PR make sure your test cases run correctly localy using this command ```cd tests/unit && python -m unittest discover -s . -p "*.py"```
+The workflow will automatically run the test cases on your PR, but, before creating a PR make sure your test cases run correctly locally using this command ```cd tests/unit && python -m unittest discover -s . -p "*.py"```

 * Make sure that you add any new libraries that you may use at [dev-dependencies](../../dev-dependencies.txt) as well as updating the [setup.py](../../setup.py) file(if needed).